 Don’t let this swish sanctuary scare you off.
 Besides being one of the city’s best skin treatment facilities, this luxe day spa is very welcoming and offers incredible value.
 Encourage your partner to purchase a gift card, which will let you choose your own revitalizing treatment and is truly a work of art.
 While you might want to indulge in a body scrub or massage at the spa, facials are what Babor is famous for.
 You’ll sweep away all signs of fatigue with a skin performance facial that includes an arm, hand, neck and shoulder massage.
 Mother’s Day guests can expect special touches, such as ampoules and serums, with their treatments.

 Moms who want to whip their faces into shape can visit this skin gym, which has four locations across Calgary (and several in Vancouver, too!).
 While there are no full-body massages on the menu, guests can expect to receive a robust head massage or foot rub with certain treatments, such as the Tummy and Mummy for expectant mamas.
-Skoah is celebrating moms for the entire month of May with a $70 facial that includes the spa’s premium Gold Kollection products, a foot massage and a muscle-melting shoulder rubdown.
 Each customized facial also includes a deluxe travel-size treat.

 Out of Town

 The Canadian Rockies have long been a source of rejuvenation, but there’s more than one pool of health and wellness within an hour’s drive of Calgary.
-Located at the Banff Upper Hot Springs, Pleiades Spa boasts one of the most affordable massages in Banff, plus complimentary tickets to the thermal hot springs.
 Willow Stream Spa at The Fairmont Banff Springs needs no introduction.
 The award-winning spa offers day passes to its Kur pools, and its Escape to Willow Stream package includes accommodation, a spa treatment and a gourmet breakfast.
-In Canmore, Alta., hit up Verde Day Spa, a green spa that will be doling out luxe Éminence Organic Skin Care samples, chocolates and organic wildflower seeds this Mother’s Day.
+In Canmore, Alta., hit up Verde Day Spa, a green spa that utilizes their luxe Éminence Organic Skin Care line to restore you to your best self.

 Four Seasons Toronto Spa